Kong/docs.konghq.com/app/_src/gateway/ai-gateway/llm-library-integration-guides/langchain.md

 ---
-nav_title: Langchain
+nav_title: LangChain
-title: Set up AI Proxy with Langchain
+title: Set up AI Proxy with LangChain
 ---

-This guide walks you through setting up the AI Proxy plugin with [Langchain](https://www.langchain.com/).
+This guide walks you through setting up the AI Proxy plugin with [LangChain](https://www.langchain.com/).

-[Kong AI Gateway](https://konghq.com/products/kong-ai-gateway) delivers a suite of AI-specific plugins on top of the API Gateway platform, enabling you to:
+[Kong AI Gateway](/products/kong-ai-gateway/) delivers a suite of AI-specific plugins on top of the API Gateway platform, enabling you to:

 * Route a single consumer interface to multiple models, across many providers